Steve-Selite/autokernel-docs-en/tutorials/05_Halide_Schedule.md

 # Halide Schedule
+The schedule is the other integral part of a Halide program; it specifies how the algorithm computation is to be structured.
+This schedule entails specifying the storage allocation and computation of the stages of the pipeline in relation with each other.
+It also entails specifying how each stage is to be computed.
 This section will explain the following schedules.
 In addition to giving pseudo-code in C language, each schedule explains in more depth why this schedule can be optimized and understands the optimization nature of schedule.

 The code for this section is：[data/05_loop_schedule.py](data/05_loop_schedule.py)。